View basket (0 items $0.00)

 Practicing yoga safely during pregnancy may seem like common sense, yet there is still misleading information circulating about the practice of certain styles of yoga while pregnant, in particular Hot Yoga.

-Motherisk program based out of Sick Kids Hospital in Toronto, Canada, advises women against practicing Hot Yoga in pregnancy due to an increased risk of neural tube defects and possible other malformations of fetuses exposed to excessive heat.
+Motherisk program (please don't use this site now as it has been hacked--note from author on Dec 2022) based out of Sick Kids Hospital in Toronto, Canada, advises women against practicing Hot Yoga in pregnancy due to an increased risk of neural tube defects and possible other malformations of fetuses exposed to excessive heat.
 (The same applies for the use of hot tubs and saunas while pregnant).
 They also point out on their website that excessive heat can lead to rapid exhaustion and “therefore increases the risk of overstretching, muscle damage, and torn cartilage due to fatigue.”

 A woman’s temperature may naturally rise while pregnant and dehydration is one of the leading causes of miscarriage and premature birth.
 This is another reason to avoid yoga practice in elevated temperatures while pregnant.

 A hormone called relaxin is released during pregnancy that loosens the joints and ligaments during pregnancy to prepare for birth.
 It is therefore important to modify regular unheated types of yoga, and preferably seek out a certified and registered prenatal yoga teacher (RPYT®)who’s familiar with specific modifications.

 In fact once a pregnancy is confirmed any woman with a regular yoga practice is advised to stop all prone postures, twists (in the first trimester), Kapalabhati Pranayama (Skull Shine Breathing) and full inversions immediately.